 The impact of renewable energy on data centers

 As the energy market speeds up towards a fuel-free future, the production of renewable energy sources continues to be subject to weather and environmental conditions.
 With renewable energy being so volatile and hard to accurately predict, there are bound to be challenges with balancing electrical supply.
 Moreover, the natural frequency stabilisation mechanism of the grid and the amount of inertia is decreasing.
 This creates greater, faster frequency transients, especially during notable faults.

-As data centres strive to go green, how they can become more energy efficient in the face of fluctuating power quality and volatile electricity supply?
-Given that data centres consume so much energy, every move they make can go a long way in helping the energy providers to maintain power quality by balancing power generation with consumption.
+As data centers strive to go green, how they can become more energy efficient in the face of fluctuating power quality and volatile electricity supply?
+Given that data centers consume so much energy, every move they make can go a long way in helping the energy providers to maintain power quality by balancing power generation with consumption.

-Companies will find that they benefit the most by identifying their goals and objectives for their data centre infrastructure.
-Speaking to trusted power management experts, they can gain an assessment of how their data centres are performing and where potential areas of improvement are.
+Companies will find that they benefit the most by identifying their goals and objectives for their data center infrastructure.
+Speaking to trusted power management experts, they can gain an assessment of how their data centers are performing and where potential areas of improvement are.
 From there, they can look to customise energy solutions to fit their unique needs.

-Casting our sights ahead, the data centre industry and energy providers in Asia can look at the UPS-as-a-Reserve (UPSaaR) data centre solutions that are already being pioneered elsewhere in the world.
+Casting our sights ahead, the data center industry and energy providers in Asia can look at the UPS-as-a-Reserve (UPSaaR) data center solutions that are already being pioneered elsewhere in the world.
 It can even reward enterprises monetarily for not drawing, or even supplying electricity back to the national power grid.